On the statistics of random-to-top shuffles: Introduction

-This paper addresses both of these questions for three statistics of iterated random-to-top shuffles: fixed points, descents, and inversions.
-Generally speaking, we prove that there are nontrivial limiting distributions for each of the three statistics when the number of shuffles is of the same order as the size of the deck.
-These statistics depend on the ratio of the number of shuffles to the size of the deck.
-We also answer the first question by proving, roughly speaking, that the number of fixed points, descents, and inversions, ``mix" in $\omega(n)$, $(n\log n)/2$, and $(n\log n)/4$ shuffles, respectively.
-We find combinatorial proofs of the expected values of the number of fixed points and inversions, which are also new.
+The connection between statistics and mixing times is explored by two questions.
+Suppose we are given a shuffle and a statistic. \begin{enumerate} \item How many iterations of the shuffle are necessary for the statistic to have the same asymptotic distribution as it would under a uniformly random permutation? \item Are there nontrivial limiting distributions of the statistic after smaller (critical) numbers of shuffles? \end{enumerate}

-Random-to-top (also known as move-to-front) shuffling is a classical model which has been widely studied and has deep applications to computer science.
-See the references in Bidigare et al \cite{spectrumTsetlin} for some of the numerous applications of random-to-top, often in the form of file directories.
-The limiting distributions of the number of fixed points, descents, and inversions of random-to-top in any limiting regime had been open.
-Some of the earliest work in this area was done by Richard Stanley in unpublished work, as explained by Diaconis and Fulman \cite{MathofShufflingCards}.
-The entire descent set of random-to-top has been shown to mix in order $(n\log n)/2$ shuffles by Athanasiadis and Diaconis \cite{AthDiaconis}, so our result on descents is a nice complement to theirs.
-The expected value and limiting variance of the number of fixed points of random-to-top were found by Pehlivan in her PhD thesis in 2009 \cite{Pehlivan} using linear algebra and representation theory.
-The expected number of inversions of random-to-top is found in Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards}.
-In particular, the authors remark that there ``should be a nice theory of inversions" of random-to-top.
-Indeed, there is.
+In this paper, we study the fixed points, descents, and inversions of iterated random-to-top shuffles by addressing both of these questions.
+Random-to-top shuffling is a classical model of great interest.
+Despite its importance, the statistics of random-to-top shuffles have resisted detailed analysis.
+Prior to our work, the limiting distributions of fixed points, descents, and inversions in any asymptotic regime were unknown.
+Some progress included Richard Stanley's generating function for the descents of top-to-random shuffles, as Diaconis and Fulman report \cite{MathofShufflingCards}.
+For random-to-top shuffling, the mixing time of the entire descent set has been studied \cite{AthDiaconis}.
+Meanwhile, the expected value and variance of the number of fixed points by algebraic and representation-theoretic methods \cite{Pehlivan}, and the expected number of inversions by spectral theory \cite{MathofShufflingCards} have been found.
+In particular, Pehlivan \cite{Pehlivan} asked for the limiting distribution of the number of fixed points in the critical regime which we study.
+Moreover, Diaconis and Fulman \cite{MathofShufflingCards} mentioned that there ``should be a nice theory of inversions" of random-to-top shuffles.